doug-newton/2021-07-28-lcs/README.md

 Using the matrix and backtracking steps as an assertion failure message helped a lot to find the flaws in my logic.

-`master` branch only has the final solution, while `2021-07-28-lcs` is where I struggled to get it to work.
+`master` branch only has the 'final' solution, while `2021-07-28-lcs` is where I struggled to get it to work.